2003 Tuen Mun Road bus accident

 In the morning of 10 July 2003, a Kowloon Motor Bus (KMB) Neoplan Centroliner double-decker bus plunged off a bridge near the Ting Kau section of the Tuen Mun Road in Tsuen Wan, New Territories.
-The crash killed 21 people and injured 20, the deadliest traffic collision in Hong Kong's history.
+The crash killed 21 people and injured 20, which caused the deadliest traffic collision in Hong Kong's history.

 Incident

 Crash

 On 10 July 2003, between 6:15 and 6:30 HKT, a Neoplan Centroliner bus was operating route 265M of Kowloon Motor Bus (KMB).
 The bus departed from Lai Yiu Estate, Kwai Chung, Kwai Tsing, and was heading towards Tin Heng Estate, Tin Shui Wai, Yuen Long.
 A lorry running in the middle lane lost control as the bus approached the junction with Tsing Long Highway.
 The two vehicles collided, knocking the bus towards the side of the viaduct.
 The bus broke through the parapet, and plunged into Ting Kau Village 35 m below.
 The bus driver and 18 passengers were killed in the crash.